 Truck bushing were a marginal part of the skateboard design.
 They were included into the truck, that’s it.
 But at some point, some riders, and specially downhill ones, began to cutout bushing … in urethane wheels.
 A whole new product family was born with a lot to offer.

 You will find many names for bushing (barrel bushing are called Niples by Orangatang) but at the end, there is three main shapes of bushing available: cone, barrel, and stepped barrel.
-Each shape offers different turn characteristics and can be mixed and matched to achieve a unique configuration to fit any ride styles.
+Each shape offers different turn characteristics and can be mixed and matched to achieve a unique configuration, to fit any ride styles.

 A Cone bushing is very turny.
 There’s not a lot of urethane there, so as the truck leans over, the bushing offers about the same resistance as you lean the truck over in the turn.

-They are great for transportation and carving because they make your board very lively and responsive at slow speeds but are less stable at high speeds.
+They are great for transportation and carving because they make your board very lively and responsive at slow speeds but less stable at high speeds.

 Barrel bushings are designed to fill the entire bushing seat to give the rider increased stability for more aggressive freeride and downhill riding.